Caprice123/Coolie-Bot/README.md

 # Coolie Bot (Robot for Transporting using MQTT)
  Coolie Bot is a robot that is used for transporting things from one place to other place.
-This robot is still prototype using arduino as the microcontroller.
+This robot is still prototype using ESP32 as the microcontroller.

 ## Table of contents